Michele0303/easy-home-finder/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-Disclaimer: Subito-Alert-Bot is an independent tool and is not affiliated with Subito.it.
+Disclaimer: Subito.it-Alert-Bot is an independent tool and is not affiliated with Subito.it.
 ---